Movement

 About

-Sybille is a trained Naturopath, health sciences specialist, and yoga teacher, with over two decades of experience.
-She is driven by deep-rooted belief in the body´s innate ability to heal and the transformative power of holistic self-care.
-Her resonance based practice is designed to reconnect body and mind, promoting harmony and synchronisation with oneself and the wolrd we live in.
+Sybille is a Naturopathic Physician and Yoga Therapist with over two decades of experience, offering bespoke one-to-one sessions.
+She is driven by a deep-rooted belief in the body’s innate ability to heal and the transformative power of holistic self-care.
+Her resonance based practice is designed to reconnect body and mind, promoting harmony and synchronisation with oneself and the world we live in.

 A model, former ballet dancer, and mother of two, Sybille trained at the renowned Sivananda Yoga Vedanta Centre before moving on to the British Wheel of Yoga.
-She holds a diploma in naturopathic nutrition, taught under Barbara Wren, and a BSc (Hons) in Health Sciences from the University of Westminster.
+She holds a diploma in Naturopathic Nutrition MRN, taught under Barbara Wren, and a BSc (Hons) in Health Sciences from the University of Westminster.

 Align